 Get ready to drool because this creamy gluten free apple tart with caramel and vanilla custard is that good.
-Tart fresh apples collide with creamy custard and a gluten free almond tart crust to make an awesome gluten free dessert.
+Tart fresh apple flavor combined with a creamy custard and a gluten free almond tart crust to make an awesome gluten free dessert.

-When it comes to caramel and apples, this gluten free apple custard tart dessert recipe is pretty awesome!
-It is full of fresh granny smith apples, which nicely match the creamy vanilla custard flavors.
+Regarding caramel and apples, this gluten free apple custard tart dessert recipe is pretty awesome!
+It has fresh tart apples that match the creamy vanilla custard flavors.

-This tart is perfect for anyone who loves apples and caramel.
-If you love sweet and savory apple recipes.
-Check out my best gluten free apple recipes on the blog.
+This tart is perfect for anyone who loves caramel apple flavors.
+If you love sweet and savory apple recipes, check out my best gluten free apple recipes on the blog.

-- Creamy vanilla custard, sweet-tart apples, and a gooey caramel sauce make this dessert so hard to resist.
+- The creamy vanilla custard, sweet-tart apples, and gooey caramel sauce make this dessert hard to resist.

 - The vanilla custard is creamy and adds delicious flavor.
-It is light in flavor but holds up well to the moistness of this tart really well.
+It is light in flavor but holds up well to the moistness of this tart.

-- This tart makes a beautiful dessert to bring for any family or friends get-together.
+- This tart makes a beautiful dessert for any family or friends get-together.
 It is also very decorative for Thanksgiving and fall harvest parties.